 Benita, meaning ‘blessed’ would go well with trendy names Juanita and Anita.
 It has its namesake in Benita Hume, the English actress.

-This Spanish name is pretty, sophisticated, and has the European flair.
+This Spanish name is pretty, sophisticated, meaningful, and has a European flair.
 Camila means ‘young ceremonial attendant’.

 Carida is one of the popular saints in Cuba.
 This theological Virgin name, meaning ‘charity’, would make an interesting choice.

 The European version of Claire has been speeding up the charts in the last few decades.
-Sitting pretty on the 98th spot, Clara means ‘bright’.
+Sitting pretty on the 98th spot, Clara is a colorful name that means ‘bright’.

 Claudia is a classic Hispanic name with a hint of Roman splendor.
 It means ‘enclosure’.